top of page

 Be in control at all times

-With a family protection trust you stay in control.
+With a Family Protection Trust you stay in control.
 You simply place your assets in trust and act as the main trustee; This means that you can carry on using your assets - your home, your money and your investments - just as you normally would, while still placing them into a system of protection.
 You are free to sell your property, spend your money as you want and to save and invest as usual.
 Most importantly any property, savings and investments held in the trust can continue to grow in value.

 The Problems We Face As We Get Older